 High deductible health care plans are the least expensive type of coverage.
 Typically, these types of plans cost approximately 25%-50% less than comparable comprehensive contracts and generally offer little or no office visit and prescription coverage (other than mandated preventive benefits).
 However, they are ideal for individuals and families that are mostly concerned with major medical claims, rather than occasional office visits or prescriptions.
 Although maternity may be covered, an alternative policy option may save thousands of dollars in medical expenses that you are required to pay.

 Ambetter’s Essential Care 2 contract is one of the most cost-efficient policies offered on a single or family basis, and is also HSA-eligible.
 Typically, this plan is one of the least expensive “Bronze” tier options, and features a $6,550 deductible with no coinsurance.
 Therefore, once the deductible requirement has been satisfied, there is no additional out-of-pocket expense.
 A slightly more expensive Essential Care 5 plan offers $40 and $80 copays on office visits, although the deductible ($7,350) is higher.

-In.
-Health Savings Accounts also use a “HDHP” when offering coverage.
+Indiana Health Savings Accounts also use a “HDHP” when offering coverage.
 Anthem features the most competitively-priced plans, regardless of household income.
 Since you are responsible for paying most non-preventative out-of-pocket expenses, slightly lower deductibles may be worth considering.
-Also, it is expected that higher HSA contribution limits and more generous tax treatment will arrive in 2019.
+Also, it is expected that higher HSA contribution limits and more generous tax treatment may arrive in 2021.

 Family plans are popular when there are young children in the household.
 Often, this type of policy offers copays for most covered office visits and prescriptions and 100% coverage on preventive benefits.
 While rates are higher than most other types of policies, many providers offer optional deductibles on the major medical claims to keep premiums affordable.
 Thus, regardless how many office visits and prescriptions (most) you incur, a deductible may not have to be met.